asitdikovs/asitdikovs/README.md

 # 👋 Hi, I'm Aleksejs Sitdikovs

-I'm a TechOps Engineer transitioning into DevOps — with a passion for automation, scripting, and building reliable IT systems.
+I'm a TechOps Engineer with a passion for automation, scripting, and building reliable IT systems.

-## 🚀 What I'm Working On

-- 🔧 Automating tasks with Bash and Python
-- 🐧 Sharpening Linux and networking fundamentals
-- ☁️ Exploring AWS services and cloud infrastructure
-- 🧠 Learning DevOps tools and workflows

 ## 🛠️ Tools & Technologies